YX-S-Z/WGAN_Intro/index.md

 Okay, at this point, we have intuitively went through the proof of the __perfectly discriminator theorem__.
 And this theorem explains why the traditional way of training GANs will sometimes encounter generator failure.

+### The source of instability training loss in GANs